Kobi Henry: Reims

+Loan to Villafranche

+Ahead of the 2023–24 season, Henry joined Villefranche on a season-long loan.

 International career

-Henry has represented the Under States national under-17 team.
+Born in the United States, Henry is of Trinidadian descent.
+He has represented the Under States national under-17 team.
 He was called up to the United States senior camp in December 2021 but did not appear in the game against Bosnia and Herzegovina.
+On October 10, 2025, Henry scored his first goal for Trinidad and Tobago in a 3-0 win over Bermuda.